Heart Rate Training & Fat Loss Cardio

 So, how do we use this information to build a smart, personalized cardio program?

 Our plan of attack here is pretty simple.
 We want to spend 1-2 hours each week doing cardio with ~80% of our time at low/moderate intensities (RER 0.85) and the remaining ~20% of our total weekly time at high intensities (RER 1.0).
 Moderate intensities should be performed at a 4-5/10.
 High intensities should be performed at an 8-9/10.
 Use a heart rate monitor to closely track changes and adaptations over time.

 By spending time at both ends of the intensity spectrum, we’re able to maximize our rate of fat oxidation and increase our aerobic capacity thanks to quite a few pretty cool physiological adaptations.
 Low intensity work burns fat directly and high intensity work improves our aerobic base, allowing us to delay the transition from fat to carbs in higher intensity exercise settings.
 If we can delay this fuel crossover, we can burn more fat for longer.

-To read more about fat loss cardio, check out my Fat Loss Programming guide.
+To read more about fat loss cardio, check out Fitness & Nutrition Programming for Beginners.